Cancellations because of COVID-19 restrictions

 These are examples of a ‘frustrated contract’, which means it is impossible to perform or carry out the contract due to events beyond the control of all parties.

 In such a case your contract obligations would be automatically extinguished.
+You have the right to a refund but the business or service provider is entitled to deduct reasonable costs they already incurred.

 Not every situation will involve a frustrated contract, so you may still have to go ahead with a booking, possibly with changes.